mnikolic7/Scale-invariance-in-early-embryonic-development/README.md

 ------------------------------------------------------------------------

 Here we provide the data we used in our analysis, and our MATLAB analysis code.
-For more details, see the papaer.
+For more details, see the paper.

 We analyze gene expression patterns from three data sets:
 1. the pair-rule genes [Petkova et al. 2019],